rohenaz/bmap-api/README.md

 # bmap-api

+This API is hosted publicly at https://b.map.sv

-An Indexer and API for building 'BMAP' Bitcoin apps.
-It uses junglebus to crawl for transactions and transforms them with bmapjs.
+It is a Bitcoin transaction indexer and API for building 'BMAP' Bitcoin apps.
+It uses [junglebus](https://junglebus.gorillapool.io) to crawl for transactions and transforms them with [bmapjs](https://bmapjs.com).
 It runs two processes:

 ## Crawler